Devanik21/ISRO_Mining_Site_FINAL_APP/CODE_OF_CONDUCT.md

 ## Introduction

-The StarMine Mining Hub is an innovative Machine Learning-based platform designed to assist in the exploration and evaluation of potential mining sites across celestial bodies.
+The StarMine is an innovative Machine Learning-based platform designed to assist in the exploration and evaluation of potential mining sites across celestial bodies.
 We aim to create a community where all users, contributors, and developers feel respected, valued, and encouraged.
 Whether you’re contributing code, reporting an issue, or suggesting new features, we expect everyone to adhere to the community standards outlined below.

 ## Our Commitment

-We are committed to maintaining a welcoming, inclusive, and harassment-free environment for all members of the StarMine Mining Hub project.
+We are committed to maintaining a welcoming, inclusive, and harassment-free environment for all members of the StarMine project.
 By participating in this community, you agree to foster a positive, constructive atmosphere and to respect the contributions of others.

 ## Our Values